 When you’re talking about beachside dining, you can’t get much closer to the sand than Siblings Kirra.
 This fine dining restaurant is situated right on the beach and it’s one of those gems where the magnificent location is matched by the menu.
 Tempt your tastebuds with Mediterranean inspired share plates, plenty of fresh seafood and of course, a stunning cocktail and drinks list.
 Savour your meal while watching the waves and passers by stroll down the promenade.
 Coastal dining at its absolute finest.

 BEER AT BALTER BREWERY

 Best use Google Maps to find Balter Brewery, otherwise it’s likely you’ll think you’ve taken the wrong turn.
 Located in the middle of an industrial estate, Balter Brewery is now the hippest Sunday hang-out on the coast.
 Little wonder really.
 Four of the world’s best pro surfers (including world champions Mick Fanning and Joel Parkinson) came together to create the ultimate surfie hang-out, serving beers brewed by their very own master brewer.
-You might share beers with the planet’s most famous surfers, though that hardly matters – just enjoy the chilled vibe at the coast’s most unlikely bar.
+Recently announced six of their beers making Australia's top 100 for 2022, with their XPA coming #2!
+You might share beers with the planet’s most famous surfers, though that hardly matters – just enjoy the chilled vibe at the coast's most unlikely bar.